deucex6400/FroggieBot/README.md

 update nftgiveaway set nfttokenid = '34064', nftdata = '0x260e9461223687755f583ddec5d69be3d9f2de07ba8ef71dd642ee5808b8e4c0' where channelid = '987173337019072542';
 ```

 NftTokenId and NftData can be found using the following Loopring API Endpoint: https://api3.loopring.io/api/v3/user/nft/balances?accountId=40940&limit=50&metadata=true&offset=0 where accountId holds the nfts to giveaway.
-ChannelId refers to the discord channel that the giveaway will run in.
+ChannelId refers to the discord channel/thread that the giveaway will run in.
 In the Froggie Pond discord we have a different NFT given away in the channel/thread it is setup in.

 The Nft redemption table should automatically update per Nft redemption from a user and ensures that users can only redeem an nft once per giveaway in the specific channel/thread.